To share and not share a singlet: control qubit and nonclassicality in teleportation: Introduction

 Quantum mechanics allows one to send the information of a quantum state without transporting the actual quantum system.
 This is possible due to the discovery of quantum teleportation by Bennett \emph{et al}.~\cite{bennett}.
 After its introduction, quantum teleportation has received tremendous attention (for a review one can have a look into Ref.~\cite{Pirandola} and for other works, the references within that review).
 Apart from the communicational advantages, there exist various applications and variations of the teleportation protocol, some of which are remote state preparation~\cite{remote}, telecloning~\cite{telecloning}, etc~\cite{adv1,adv2}.
 One remembers the protocol of entanglement swapping in this respect~\cite{es1,es2,es3,es4}.
 Teleportation has been experimentally realized using photonic systems shared over free space~\cite{ps1, ps2, ps3, ps4, ps5,ps6}, ion traps~\cite{it1, it3}, nuclear magnetic resonances~\cite{NMR1}, superconducting circuits~\cite{sss1}, optical fibers~\cite{of1,of2,of3}, etc.

+Teleportation also plays a significant role in quantum computation \cite{qcar1,qcar2,qcar3,qc1,qc2,qc3,qc4,qc5,qc6}.
+It is used to integrate various modules of a large quantum processor having a quantum modular structure \cite{qc1,qc2,qc3,qc4}.
+Moreover, teleportation is also used to send gates between different modules of the quantum processors to perform universal quantum computations \cite{qc5,qc6}.

-To teleport an arbitrary quantum state perfectly, a maximally entangled state is needed to be shared between the sender and the receiver~\cite{tel3}.
-But in reality, the creation and preservation of maximally entangled states are very difficult.
-Instead of using a maximally entangled state if a less entangled states is used, it is possible to teleport a state which is \textit{close} to the actual state, where the word `close' is used in the sense of fidelity~\cite{fid}.
-Thus, teleportation of a state by using a less-resourced state than maximally entangled has been a popular direction of research~\cite{extra1, fid4,fid5,fid6,fid7,fid3}.
-In absence of shared entanglement as well as the facility of classical communication, the receiver can just randomly prepare a state which will have the average fidelity $\frac{1}{2}$ to the actual state, in case of qubits.
-On the other hand, if the sender measures her/his qubit state, classically informs the receiver about its outcome, and the receiver prepares that outcome in her/his lab, then the maximum fidelity that can be achieved is $\frac{2}{3}$ \cite{1, 2}.
-Thus, fidelity larger than $\frac{2}{3}$ indicates quantum advantage for teleportation of qubits.
+If two parties share a maximally entangled state, using that resource along with two bits of classical communication from the sender to the receiver, an unknown state of a system can be perfectly teleported from one party to the other~\cite{X1,HHH,Hardy,ujjwal} (see also~\cite{X2}).
+If the shared state is partially entangled, the teleportation protocol can still be performed, still providing a quantum advantage, but that can not guarantee perfect teleportation.
+On the other extreme point, if no entanglement is present between the sender and the receiver, no quantum advantage can be gained from the corresponding teleportation protocol.
+In the absence of shared entanglement as well as the facility of classical communication, the receiver can just randomly prepare a state which will have the average fidelity $\frac{1}{2}$ to the actual state, in case of qubits.
+On the other hand, if the sender measures her/his qubit state, classically informs the receiver about its outcome, and the receiver prepares that outcome in her/his lab, then in this measure-prepare process, the maximum fidelity that can be achieved is $\frac{2}{3}$ \cite{1, 2}.
+In Ref. \cite{ref1}, authors have shown if the fidelity of teleportation is greater than 0.789, the protocol is genuinely quantum.
+Hence we see entanglement plays a crucial role in teleportation.

-A quantum switch is a device which can be in superposition of two orthogonal physical situations, say $\ket{\text{on}}$ and $\ket{\text{off}}$, and correspondingly the transformation of a system may be controlled by the state of the switch.
-Effects of quantum switch have been explored in the context of indefinite causal orders~\cite{chiribela1,chiribela2,ICO3,ICO4,ICO6,ICO8,qmetro,qcom2,qcom3,qcom4,chiranjib}.
-Applications of quantum switches provide advantages in many quantum tasks, and for example, it helps to increase the precision of quantum metrology~\cite{qmetro}, diminishes complications of quantum communications~\cite{qcom1,qcom2,qcom3,qcom4}, etc. To explore experiments on quantum switches, see Refs.~\cite{switch_exp2,switch_exp3,switch_exp4,switch_exp5,switch_exp6}.
+To realize the experimental generation of entanglement, readers can take a look into Refs. \cite{exp1,exp2,exp3,exp4,exp5,exp6,exp7,exp8}.
+In Refs. \cite{CQC1,CQC2,CQC3}, the authors have discussed the production of entangled states using cloud-based quantum computers.

+Here we ask the following question: what if the sender and the receiver are in a superposition of using and not using a maximally entangled state, with respect to their teleportation capability?